nahuelhds/nahuelhds.github.io/_posts/2018-01-24-Setting-up-a-Secure-WebSocket-on-Thruway-PHP-in-Apache-server.md

 ---
+lang: en
 title: Setting up a Secure WebSocket on Thruway (PHP) in Apache server
 description: >-
   If you have a working websocket server voryx/Thruway you probably want to know how to configure it to make it work with secure websocket…
 date: '2018-01-24T03:17:32.847Z'
-categories: []
+categories:
+  - server
-keywords: []
+keywords:
-slug: >-
-  /@nahuelhds/setting-up-a-secure-websocket-on-thruway-php-in-apache-server-95581d098104
+  - apache
+  - websocket
+  - php
+  - thruway
+  - tls
+  - ssl
 ---

 ![](img/1__N08XZ82dODX22Nuw0H1J0w.jpeg)